 Bylaw 1831 requires that all private applications for tree management permits be supported by a tree assessment report and recommendation prepared by a private arborist.
-The current credentials specified for private arborists in the Bylaw include International Society of Arboriculture (ISA) certification, Tree Risk Assessor (TRAQ) certification or membership in the Association of BC Forest Professionals, the latter two of which do not in and of themselves signify the training or skills of a professional arborist.
-The exclusive credential required in other jurisdictions examined is ISA certification.
+The current credentials specified for private arborists in the by-law include International Society of Arboriculture (ISA) certification, Tree Risk Assessor (TRAQ) certification or membership in the Association of BC Forest Professionals, the latter two of which do not in and of themselves signify the training or skills of a professional arborist.
+The exclusive credential required in other in other jurisdictions examined is ISA certification.

-The City Arborist plays a critical role in the permit issuance process by reviewing the application and advising the Director of Planning and Development Services on whether and under circumstances a permit should be issued.
-Bylaw 1831 (Part 10, para 1) authorizes the City to enter and inspect any site that is subject to the Bylaw.
-While not explicitly required by the Bylaw or city policies, the City Arborist currently does in fact visit all sites that are under permit applications.
-The Committee believes this practice, including site visits to inspect tree protection barriers, should be explicitly required under the Bylaw 1831 and Policy 611.
+The City Arborist plays a critical role in the permit issuance process by reviewing the application and advising the Director of Planning on whether and under circumstances a permit should be issued.
+Bylaw 1831 (Part 10, para.
+1) authorizes the City to enter and inspect any site that is subject to the bylaw; and while not explicitly required by the Bylaw or city Policies, the City Arborist currently does visit all sites that are under permit applications.
+The Committee is of the view that this practice, including site visits to inspect tree protection barriers, should be explicitly required under the Bylaw 1831 and Policy 611.